gianluca-moro/SeeingTemperature/LeptonCameraStuff/TCP/README.md

 ### Receiving frames in C#
 You can receive the frames using the C# client by running the "TcpClient.cs" file, e.g. in Visual Studio.
 In the main function, you can switch between receiving a single frame or recieving multiple frames (either until program exit or a fixed amount of frames)
-The program receivies the frame as a jSON string and puts it into a ThermalData object which contains the resolution and the temperature data itself.
+The program receivies the frame as a jSON string and puts it into a ThermalData object which currently just contains the temperature data itself (2D array of celcius degree floats).

 ### Receiving frames in Python
 You can also receive the frames in Python using one of the following files: 'lepton_thermal_matplotlib.py' or 'lepton_thermal_opencv.py', depending on how you want to display the thermal images / live videos.